LandesLinkLab/PyMNPBEM/README.md

 - **Numerical agreement with MATLAB MNPBEM17**, verified demo by demo over the full set of 72 MNPBEM demos.

-## Highlights

-- **Accuracy**: 58 / 72 demos at machine precision (`< 1e-12`) against MATLAB
-  MNPBEM17, and 0 demos failing the BAD threshold (`>= 1e-3`).
-The worst demo
-  agrees to 1.2e-4.
-- **Performance** (vs MATLAB MNPBEM17 single core, geo-mean):
-  - CPU: **2.21x** speedup
-  - GPU (single): **3.60x** speedup
-  - Multi-GPU: linear scaling on wavelength sweeps
-- **Iterative solver**: ACA / H-matrix with GMRES.
-Tested up to ~25 k faces.

-Benchmarks were taken as shell wall-time (`time matlab -batch ...` vs `time python ...`) on a 4× RTX A6000 / 64-core workstation.

-## Known limitations

-- Layered-substrate (`BEMRetLayer`) results differ from MATLAB by 7e-3 ~ 1.5e-2
-  in 5 of the 51 sphere / rod validation cases.
-The cause is the Sommerfeld integration path, not the BEM formulation.
-- The mesh generators cannot be bit-identical to MATLAB: `polymesh2d` / `plate` accumulate ULP-level differences from the underlying math libraries.
-Compare meshed results with a tolerance rather than exact equality.
-- Dense solvers are memory-bound — a ~25 k-face dense retarded problem needs roughly 40 GB.
-Use `BEMRetIter` (ACA / H-matrix) above that size.

 ## Installation